xorsalaria/developsbot/README.md

 **Store Code Management (SCM) allows us to:** <br />

 + Store our code to a remote repository <br />
-+ Collaborates with other developers working on the same code base <br /
++ Collaborates with other developers working on the same code base <br />
 + Audit the source code history, restore our code to a point in time, recover deleted files. <br />
 + Work on concurrent branches <br />
-+ Merge between branches < /br>
++ Merge between branches <br />

 [FreeGitBook](http://git-scm.conm/book/en/v2) <br />